 Fees and Levies

 The Central Bank of Ireland has made regulations governing the fees to be paid by lenders for enquiry on the Central Credit Register.
-These regulations also address associated matters such as arrangements with regard to the payment, collection and recovery of fees as well as exemptions.
+These regulations also address associated matters such as arrangements with regard to the payment, collection and recovery of fees and exemptions.

-Borrowers who are not individuals (for example companies) may submit a request for a credit report once a year free of charge.
+Borrowers who are not individuals (for example companies) may apply for a credit report once a year free of charge.
 There will be a charge of €6.35 for any subsequent request within the year.

-As provided for in the Regulations, the maximum charge is €5.00 per enquiry.
-However, from 1 January 2019 the initial charge for lenders will be €3.50 per enquiry.
+As provided for in the Regulations, the maximum charge is €5.00 per enquiry for lenders.
+However, from 1 July 2019 the charge for lenders is €3.50 per enquiry.
 The Central Bank may review this after a period of actual operation.

 The Central Bank of Ireland also reserves its right, under the Act, to introduce a levy for the Central Credit Register at a later stage.
 The Central Credit Register has been established on the basis that all costs associated with it are recouped.